- It the Windows 10 apps won't open, it's probably not updated or it suffers from file corruption.

 - Click Apply and OK.
 Wait for the process to complete.

-In addition, you can add Full Control permissions to the drive for ALL APPLICATION PACKAGES group.
+2.2 Add Full Control permissions for ALL APPLICATION PACKAGES group

 - Open your disk partition Properties and go to the Security tab.